NAME

 -jsonroot <document element name>

 If given makes the given element name the document element of the resulting doc.
-The parsed content of the JSON string will be the childs of this document element node.
+The parsed content of the JSON string will be the children of this document element node.

 -jsonmaxnesting integer